yasminOliver/yasminOliver/README.md

 ### Yasmin Oliveira 👋

 Hi!
-My name is Yasmin Oliveira, I'am from Brazil 🇧🇷 and I am developer and IOS and I’m currently learning Java.
+My name is Yasmin Oliveira, I'am from Brazil 🇧🇷 and I am developer and IOS and currently learning Java.
 I am dedicated to solving problems and learning.
 Always open to new challenges and ready to face changes.

 ### **🛠"Se um ser humano é capaz de fazer então todos também serão!" 🧠**